Trucking Image

 Permian Basin Region

-You might recall a few years ago Google getting rid of Boston Dynamics and selling it to Soft Bank (not even 4 years after acquiring it) - Why?
-To put it simply, very few engineering teams in the world have the commitment to deal with the overwhelming and nuanced discipline of biological/natural mimicking (and implement that into hardware).
-The leaders of this field will be those that can strategically balance safety, compute efficiency & cost.
+You might recall a few years ago Google getting rid of Boston Dynamics and selling it to Soft Bank.
+To put it simply, very few engineering teams in the world have the commitment to deal with the overwhelming discipline of biological/natural mimicking.

 Aurora Innovation (YouTube)

-Aurora's motion planning & perception systems, as well as a pledge for transparency with their Safety Case Framework positions them strongly for gaining community trust.
+Aurora's motion planning & perception systems, as well as a pledge for transparency with their Safety Case Framework, positions them strongly for gaining community trust.

 Waabi (YouTube)